Bank Otsar Ha-Hayal

 Bank Otsar HaHayal (בנק אוצר החייל) is an Israeli bank.
+It is currently owned by The First International Bank of Israel.

 History

 British Mandate era

 Otsar HaHayal was founded in 1946 by the British mandatory authorities to provide banking services to Jewish veterans of the British armed forces.
 It later provided these services to Israel Defense Forces veterans and defense sector employees, who also became part owners of the bank.

 State of Israel

 In 1972, the bank opened up to the general public, although it still largely kept its association with military assets.
 It was purchased by Bank Hapoalim in 1977.
 By 1996, Otsar HaHayal completely transformed into a commercial public bank.

 On January 24, 2006, Bank Hapoalim's share of the bank, 66%, was sold for 703 million NIS, approximately 185% of Otsar Ha-Hayal's estimated worth, to the First International Bank of Israel.

 Controversy

 On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the Golan Heights.
 Bank Otsar Ha-Hayal was listed on the database on account of its activities in Israeli settlements in these territories.